Sven-Bo/export-dataframes-to-a-single-excel-sheet/README.md

 # Export Multiple Pandas DataFrames to a single Excel sheet
-Have you ever wanted to export multiple pandas dataframes to one Excel sheet?
-In this video, I'll show you how to export multiple pandas dataframes to one Excel sheet.
+Have you ever wanted to export multiple pandas DataFrames to one Excel sheet?
+In this video, I'll show you how to export multiple pandas DataFrames to one Excel sheet.

 ## Video Tutorial
 ..will follow soon!